Hadlock-Lab/LLM_SDoH/README.md

 #### John Snow Labs NER Model
 The [John Snow Labs (JSL) NER model](https://nlp.johnsnowlabs.com/2023/06/13/ner_sdoh_en.html) is an SDoH model designed to detect and label SDoH entities within text data.
 The housing-specific label includes entities related to the conditions of the patient’s living spaces, for example: homeless, housing, small apartment, etc.

+### Data Availability
+The data used in this study contains identifiable protected health information and therefore cannot be shared publicly.
+Investigators from Providence Health and Services and affiliates (PHSA) with an appropriate IRB approval can contact the authors directly regarding data access.

 ### Contact